Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 10 minutes
 You sculpt raw magical force into two phantasmal constructs, summoning two Faithful Phantoms to unoccupied spaces within range.
 The phantoms are friendly to you and your companions for the duration, and act on initiative count 0, instead of rolling initiative.
 They obey any verbal commands that you issue to them (no action required by you).
-If you don’t issue any commands to the phantoms, they defend themselves from hostile creatures but otherwise take no actions.
+If you don't issue any commands to the phantoms, they defend themselves from hostile creatures but otherwise take no actions.
 When the spell ends, the phantoms immediately disappear.
 - **Classes**: Bard, Wizard
 *(Source: CS)*